Deposit: Ethereum

 Continued Innovation

-As the cryptocurrency and blockchain sectors evolve, Ethereum will likely see ongoing innovation, whether through layer-2 solutions (like Optimistic Rollups and zk-Rollups) or further advancements in smart contract capabilities.
+As far as cryptocurrency and blockchain are reasonable, innovation on Ethereum will always remain, whether it is through layer-2 solutions (Optimistic Rollups and zk-Rollups) or enhanced smart contract capabilities.

 Conclusion